Worth-NL/NotifyNL-OMC-Obfuscated/Documentation/OMC - Documentation.md

 ## 1.1.
 Swagger UI

-Since the **OMC** project is just an API, it would not have any user friendly graphic representation if used as a standalone RESTful ASP.NET Web API project.
+Since the **OMC** project is just an API, it would not have any user-friendly graphic representation if used as a standalone RESTful ASP.NET Web API project.

 That's why **ASP.NET** projects are usually exposing a UI presentation layer for the convenience of future users (usually developers).
 To achieve this effect, we are using so called [Swagger UI](https://swagger.io/tools/swagger-ui/), a standardized **HTML**/**CSS**/**JavaScript**-based suite of tools and assets made to generate visualized API endpoints, API documentation, data models schema, data validation, interaction with user (API responses), and other helpful hints on how to use the certain API.